 In addition, the committee will convene a third workshop organized as a cumulative roundtable and speaker session where an invited scholar can share innovative perspectives on methodology.
 This third event in the series will highlight how methods are implemented as a body of scholarly work advances over the course of one’s career.

 Historical methods are practices and are inherently political.
 The question of who gets to write history is inextricable from the politics of how it is written.
 The scope, subject, and mode of address, the accessibility of historical evidence, and the orientation of the researcher all condition historians’ encounters with the events and objects that we study.
 As architectural historians in early phases of our careers, we have the opportunity to orient our field toward broader forms of engagement with material evidence.

 In conjunction with efforts to expand the topics that we select for historical inquiry, we must also reassess the ways that we approach those topics.
 As increasingly varied forms of evidence other than traditional architectural media provide the basis for the history that we write, we should also account for the format of media as epistemic categories.

 Moreover, in situations in which archives are unavailable, non-existent or inaccessible, how can we, as scholars, continue to engage with research by the means available to us without sacrificing depth and details?
-How can our field nonetheless retain the ambition to construct a global architectural history?
-As scholars realign research towards engaged, activist, and decolonized methods, we propose an opportunity to ask questions of graduates and emerging scholars, to continue the work of shaping a more inclusive disciplinary field.
+How can our field nonetheless retain the ambition to construct an inclusive global architectural history?
+As scholars continue to realign research towards engaged, activist, and decolonized methods, we propose an opportunity to ask questions of graduates and emerging scholars, to continue the work of shaping a more inclusive disciplinary field.

-Method Acts is organized by SAH Graduate Students Advisory Committee members Leslie Lodwick, Katerina Bong, Charlette Caldwell, Aslihan Gunhan and Antonio Pacheco.
+Method Acts is organized by SAH Graduate Student Advisory Committee members Leslie Lodwick, Katerina Bong, Charlette Caldwell, Antonio Pacheco, and Sben Korsh.